Turn Style

-Turn Style was a chain of discount department stores and was a division of Chicago-based Jewel, the parent company of the Jewel Food Stores supermarket chain.
+Turn Style was an American chain of discount department stores and was a division of Chicago-based Jewel, the parent company of the Jewel Food Stores supermarket chain.
 Some Midwestern Turn Styles had an Osco Pharmacy, at the time very uncommon for a discount store in the 1960s and 1970s.
 At its peak, the chain comprised more than fifty stores throughout Chicago, as well as in downstate Illinois, Decatur, Illinois, Moline, Illinois; Davenport, Iowa; Omaha, Nebraska; Boston, Massachusetts;

 Merrillville, Indiana; Michigan, and Racine, Wisconsin.

 History

-Turn Style was a Brighton, Massachusetts-based discount department store chain that was founded by Harold Sparks who had opened his first store in Lynn, Massachusetts, in 1957.
+TurnStyle was a Brighton, Massachusetts-based discount department store chain that was founded by Harold Sparks who had opened his first store in Lynn, Massachusetts, in 1957.
 This was the first discount department store that had opened in the state of Massachusetts and the second in New England following the opening of Topps which had just opened 7 months earlier in neighboring Connecticut.
 Other locations were quickly opened in Massachusetts in Brighton (1958), Lawrence (1960), and Medford (1961).